Michaeltaoma/michaeltaoma.github.io/_posts/2021-10-10-blockchain-note.md

 ...
 - AddressN

+Process of transaction

 0) Initialize transaction
     0) There is unspent bitcoin/transaction outputs(because they are essentially from other transactions) in the address's balance
 	1) Initialize transaction from current address to other address with amount less than address's balance
 	2) Sign the transaction